 - File a formal application for graduation at the time of the final semester’s registration.
 The application is available online as well as from the Office of Records and Registration, Bladen Hall, Room 126.
 There is no fee associated with filing a graduation application.

 Notification of Rights under FERPA for Post Secondary Institutions

 The Family Educational Rights and Privacy Act (FERPA) affords the following student rights with respect to education records:

 - The right to inspect and review the education records within 45 days of the day the college receives a request for access.
-The student must submit to the director of Admissions and Records a written request that identifies the record(s) they wish to inspect.
-The director will make arrangements for access and send notice of the time and place where the records may be inspected.
-If the records are not maintained by the Office of Admissions and Records, the director will advise the student of the college official to whom the request should be addressed.
+The student must submit to the Registrar a written request that identifies the record(s) they wish to inspect.
+The Registrar will make arrangements for access and send notice of the time and place where the records may be inspected.
+If the records are not maintained by the Office of Records and Registration, the Registrar will advise the student of the college official to whom the request should be addressed.

 - The right to request the amendment of education records believed to be inaccurate or misleading.

 - The student must write the college official responsible for the record, clearly identify the part of the record in question and specify why it is inaccurate or misleading.

 - If the college decides not to amend the record as requested, the college will send notice of the decision and advise the student of the right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided at that time.